serwus701/serwus701/README.md

 ## About me:
   Hi, I'm student at Politechnika Wrocławska.
 Currently employed in Volvo as Intern Frontend Software Engeneer.
-  Professionally I'm using React, SPFX and Azure technologies.
+  Professionally I'm using React, SharePoint and Azure technologies.

 -------------------